 1. Set Boundaries Around Your Work and Your Clients

-As a contractor, you are in the unique position of protecting your time, your skills, and limiting anything you won’t or can’t commit to.
+You are in the unique position of protecting your time, your skills, and limiting anything you won’t or can’t commit to.
 This means saying no to projects that won’t appropriately consume your time and skills.
-It also means understanding the value you bring to justify a rate increase or new freelance project management contract.

 2. Be Clear About Your Intentions and Set Expectations

 Communicate your intentions and set expectations as to your role on a project, your team’s role, what you expect from the team, and any client interactions.
-Communication skills are essential for freelance project management, and as a freelancer, you’ll want to make sure you’re constantly communicating project status and impacts.
+Make sure you’re constantly communicating project status and impacts.

 You’ll also want to update your clients on your schedule and availability, project roles, goals, and expectations for project team members and stakeholders.